Tron: Legacy (soundtrack): Promotion

 The first theatrical trailer for Tron: Legacy featured the track "The Game Has Changed".
 A "special presentation" trailer featuring Daft Punk and their track "Derezzed" was released online on October 26, 2010.
 The official music video for "Derezzed" was released online on December 7, 2010.
 The video features Daft Punk playing an old arcade game in Flynn's Arcade, and an appearance by Tron: Legacy cast member Olivia Wilde.
 The video was later included as a bonus feature on the DVD and Blu-ray releases of Tron: Legacy.

 A deluxe edition of the album was made available from the official Tron: Legacy soundtrack website that includes a poster of Daft Punk as they appear in the film.
 In regions outside the United States, a two-disc special edition featuring the bonus tracks "ENCOM Part I", "ENCOM Part II", "Round One", "Castor", and "Reflections" was made available for a limited time.
 As a pre-order bonus for the album on the iTunes Store, "Derezzed" was released as a single on December 8, 2010.
 The iTunes Store release of the album includes two bonus tracks: "Father and Son" and "Outlands, Pt.
 II".
 The Amazon MP3 Download version of the album includes the bonus track "Sea of Simulation".
 The Nokia Ovi Music Store release of the album includes the bonus track "Sunrise Prelude".
 The Complete Edition, released as part of the film's 10th anniversary, includes all bonus tracks in addition to the standard tracks.

 The songs "Separate Ways (Worlds Apart)" by Journey and "Sweet Dreams (Are Made of This)" by Eurythmics are featured in the film, but absent from the soundtrack album.
-The track "Outlands" is used as the intro for Sky Sports' F1 broadcasts in the UK and Ireland since 2019 season.
+The track "Outlands" was used as the intro for Sky Sports' F1 broadcasts in the UK and Ireland from the 2019 season until the end of the 2025 season.